-Tragically, about 25 percent of deaths on our roads involve someone driving for work, whether as a commercial driver or as a secondary part of their main role.
+Tragically, about 25 percent of deaths on our roads involve someone driving for work.

-Fatigue, distraction and vehicle safety are important road safety issues, and we know factors such as long working hours can also impact on the safety of workers travelling to and from their workplace.
+Fatigue, distraction and vehicle safety are important road safety issues when driving for work, and we know factors such as long working hours can also impact on the safety of workers travelling to and from their workplace.

 Road to Zero, the government’s road safety strategy for 2020-2030 has a vision for New Zealand where no one is killed or seriously injured in road crashes.

 Work-related road safety is a focus area of Road to Zero.
 The objective of the work-related road safety focus area is to ensure businesses and other organisations treat road safety as a critical health and safety issue, as this has the potential to significantly reduce harm, both to their workers and to other road users.

 Two initial actions will be to:

 The outcome of this focus area is to work towards a decrease in the number of deaths and serious injuries involving a person driving for work.